yuemonner/Gen-AI-Conversational-Co-pilot/README.md

 ECS and ECR:

 Docker containers hosted in ECS, managed by Fargate, ensure scalable and efficient deployment.
 Separate containers for frontend, backend, and vector database functions.
+Microservices Architecture:
+Decoupling Services: Docker facilitates a microservices architecture, where the LLM, RAG, frontend, backend, and vector database can all be developed, deployed, and scaled independently.
+This decoupling enhances flexibility and maintainability.

 Data Storage and Processing:

 Documents stored in S3.